Directors | Board of Trustees

 Anne Case is the Alexander Stewart 1886 Professor of Economics and Public Affairs and a Professor of Economics and Public Affairs at the Woodrow Wilson School of Public and International Affairs and the Economics Department at Princeton University.
 She is also the Director of the Research Program in Development Studies and a Faculty Fellow in two research centers sponsored by the Woodrow Wilson School, the Center for Health and Wellbeing, and the Office of Population Research.

-Shannon Hiller most recently served as U.S. manager for women's rights NGO Women Win, and as a graduate assistant at the USAID Mission in Uganda.
+Shannon Hiller manages USAID Office of Transition Initiatives programs in in Burma and serves as a civ-mil liaison.
+Prior to that, she served as U.S. manager for women's rights NGO Women Win, and as a graduate assistant at the USAID Mission in Uganda.
 She has also worked for the American Constitution Society, The Carter Center, Aspen Strategy Group, and the Center for International Trade and Security on a wide variety of foreign policy, rule of law, and human rights issues.
 She holds an AB in International Affairs and Political Science from the University of Georgia and an MPA in Development Studies from the Woodrow Wilson School of Public & International Affairs at Princeton University.

 Jacob N. Shapiro is Associate Professor of Politics and International Affairs at Princeton University and co-directs the Empirical Studies of Conflict Project.
 His active research projects study political violence, economic and political development in conflict zones, security policy, and urban conflict.
 Shapiro is a term member of the Council on Foreign Relations and served in the U.S. Navy and Naval Reserve.